-- Crop Revenue Coverage: This is based not only on the yield of the land but on the total revenue that is spawned from this yield.
-Also, if there is a drop in crop prices, that difference shall also be covered in this type of crop insurance.
+- Crop Revenue Coverage: This is based not only on the crop yield but on the total revenue generated from this yield.
+In case of a drop in crop price, the difference is covered by this type of crop insurance.

 What all Crop Insurance Covers?

-Following stages of the crop loss are generally covered under crop insurance:
+Following stages of the crop loss are covered under crop insurance:

-- Localised calamities like hailstorm, landslide affecting isolated farms in the notified area
+- Localised calamities: It covers localised calamities and risks like hailstorm, landslide affecting isolated farms in the notified area

-- Planting risk because of deficit rainfall or adverse seasonal conditions
+- Sowing/Planting/Germination risk: Any problem in planting or sowing because of deficit rainfall or adverse seasonal conditions

-- Comprehensive risk insurance to cover yield losses because of non-preventable risks, such as dry spells, flood, hailstorm, cyclone, typhoon
+- Standing crop loss: Comprehensive risk insurance to cover yield losses because of non-preventable risks, such as dry spells, flood, hailstorm, cyclone, typhoon

 How Crop Insurance Functions?